h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_1_35_explanation.md

    - Principal axes align with eigenvectors of the covariance matrix

 3. **Matrix Properties**:
-   - Valid covariance matrices must be positive semi-definite
+   - Valid covariance matrices must be positive semi-definite (all eigenvalues $\geq 0$)
-   - Positive definite matrices are invertible
+   - Are invertible if and only if positive definite (all eigenvalues $> 0$)
-   - Eigenvalues must be non-negative for a valid covariance matrix
+   - Diagonal elements are variances of individual variables
-   - Eigenvectors determine the orientation of probability contours
+   - Off-diagonal elements are covariances between pairs of variables

 4. **Limitations**:
    - Covariance only captures linear relationships